openfaas/openfaas.github.io/_posts/2019-10-08-lambda-to-openfaas.md

 Now that our function code is migrated, it's time to build and deploy it!

 Both of these can be accomplished with the `faas-cli` tool.
-Optionally, with [OpenFaaS Cloud](https://docs.openfaas.com/openfaas-cloud/), this can all happen automatically when the changes are pushed to Github or GitLab.

 - Ensure your CLI is logged in to your cluster
 ```sh